danieljprice/splash/docs/settings.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 See :ref:`sec:timelegendtext`.
 An option to change the legend text
-is provided in the “time legend on/off/settings” option in the le(g)end
+is provided in the “time legend on/off/settings” option in :ref:`sec:menu-g`.
-submenu.
 The numeric value of the time legend is as read into the
 ``time`` array in the read_data routine.
 This value can be rescaled by
 setting a unit for time (see :ref:`sec:timeunits`).